A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Analysis and Discussion

 \subsection{Comparison of Log4Shell event activity with the baseline}

-We compare the Log4Shell events detected by our telescope with those reported in \cite{The_Log4j_incident}.
-Fig. \ref{fig:compare} shows the temporal evolution of the three time series.
-For this comparison, we use measurements from the highest and second-highest volume vantage points (US VP and EU VP3), as the remaining European VPs exhibit comparable traffic levels.
-The Pearson correlation coefficient between the US vantage point and our telescope is $r = 0.59$, indicating a statistically significant positive correlation ($p < 0.01$).
-A similar relationship is observed for EU VP3, with a correlation coefficient of $r = 0.63$.
-While these correlations indicate consistent temporal dynamics, the datasets differ in scale and dispersion: the base study shows higher variance and more heavy-tailed weekly distributions.
+We compare the Log4Shell events detected by our telescope with those reported in \cite{The_Log4j_incident} during the period January 2022 to December 2022.
+Fig. \ref{fig:compare} shows the temporal evolution of the three time series during the period January 2022 to December 2022.
+For this comparison, we use measurements from the highest- and second-highest-volume vantage points (US VP and EU VP3), as the remaining European VPs exhibit traffic levels comparable to those of the US VP and EU VP3.
+The Pearson correlation coefficient between the US vantage point and our telescope is $r = 0.59$ ($p < 0.01$), indicating a moderate positive correlation.
+A similar relationship is observed for EU~VP3, with a correlation coefficient of $r = 0.63$ ($p < 0.01$).
+These results suggest that the datasets exhibit moderately consistent temporal trends across independent observation points, although the agreement is not strong.
 Differences in absolute event volumes are likely driven by variations in geographic deployment and address space coverage across the telescopes.